tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Setup/advanced.rst

 Remote (SSH) install package
 ****************************

 With the *Remote (SSH) install package* you can install or uninstall Braiins OS+.
 This method is not recommended, as it requires a Python setup.
-Use the Braiins OS+ Box instead.
+Use the BOS+ Toolbox instead.

 =====
 Usage